klml/proserial/README.md

 ## Similar
 * NoSQL has also scheme-less, but you have still prose as part of the content.
 Some NoSQL-DB use JSON, you still have to fill in your (markdown-)prose into a JSON Object.
 * The ((p:Content Repository for Java Technology API)) (JCR), now used by Symfony, is imho very useful for "real" structured data services like flickr, yelp, imdb etc.

+## Status of this documents

+I thought about this while I was getting user feedack on my ssg [drfrederson](https://github.com/klml/drfrederson).
+I am very open for comments or change requests.